SGSSGene/seqan3_tools/README.md

     - searches for given queries using an 2FM-Index
   - st_fasta_cut
     - reduces a fasta file to either a certain number of base pairs or a certain number of chromosomes
+  - st_fasta_info
+    - prints information about a fasta file
   - st_binary_rev
     - reverses a binary file bytewise without loading the complete file into memory
   - st_scheme_build